kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 - Pods referencing a `Workload` (both gang and basic policies) are correctly processed via the Workload Scheduling Cycle.
 - `PodGroup` queuing ensures that all available members are retrieved and processed correctly.
 - Deadlocks and livelocks do not occur when multiple gangs compete for resources or interleave with standard pods.
-- Delayed Preemption works correctly for pod-by-pod (non-workload) scheduling.
+- Delayed Preemption feature doesn't break pod-by-pod (non-workload) scheduling.
 - Delayed Preemption ensures atomicity, i.e., victims are deleted only if the scheduler determines the entire gang can fit, otherwise, the cycle aborts with zero disruption.
 - Failed pod groups are requeued correctly and retry successfully when resources become available.
+- Gang is rejected if pod-by-pod scheduling cannot follow a nomination.
+All other nominations should be also cleared.

 We will also benchmark the performance impact of these changes to measure: